JV-conseil-Internet-Consulting/www/_posts/_2020-07-03-introducing-hydejack-9 copy.md

 and for the first time also on [GitHub Packages](https://github.com/hydecorp/hydejack/packages).
 The source code is available on [GitHub](https://github.com/hydecorp/hydejack) as always.

-The PRO Version is scheduled to release on July 7th on Gumroad.
-Pre-Orders are open now:

-<div class="gumroad-product-embed" data-gumroad-product-id="nuOluY"><a href="https://gumroad.com/l/nuOluY">Loading…</a></div>

 [^1]: If you are a fan of the old two-column layout, or don't like modern design tropes such as mega headlines, DeepDive lets you revert these changes on a case-by-case basis via configuration options.

 [^2]: